You know that feeling you get when you tuck into a familiar childhood favourite? Mmmm… that is what malva pudding gives me, every time!

 This is a classic dessert that every South African knows and loves.
 There are various theories about the origin of the name, one being that it comes from the Latin for mallow (as in marshmallow).
 I’ve been enjoying this dessert for as long as I can remember, and you’ll find it on almost any South African restaurant menu.
 It’s that popular, a guaranteed crowd-pleaser.

-This classic South African dessert is traditionally made with eggs, milk and cream – but it’s super easily veganised.
-I first shared a vegan malva pudding recipe in my early days with Vegilicious (the student organisation I started in 2012), and the recipe’s made its rounds on social media.
-Here is a slightly modified version (better than ever!) using aquafaba, and coconut cream plus soy milk in place of soy cream.
-It’s pretty perfect (ask my dad).
+Malva pudding is traditionally made with eggs, milk and cream (lots of cream) – but it’s very easily veganised.
+I first shared my vegan malva pudding recipe in my early days with Vegilicious (the student organisation that I started in 2012), and the recipe has since made its rounds on social media.
+Lots of variations have been popping up over the last few years!

 Vegan Malva Pudding

 - 1 tbsp apricot jam (high quality/homemade)

 - ⅓ cup plant milk (I used soy milk)

 For the sauce

 - ¼ cup plant milk (I used soy milk)